Role of Lapland in experiential MICE travel in 2026

 Experience premium eco-luxury MICE travel with Sunday Morning Collection in Lapland

 Sunday Morning Collection offers the perfect setting for transformative corporate retreats in Finnish Lapland.
-Our Sunday Morning Resort rooms provide private luxury accommodations with integrated meeting facilities, traditional saunas, and stunning wilderness views that inspire creativity and strategic thinking.
+Our Sunday Morning Resort rooms provide private high quality accommodations with integrated meeting facilities, traditional saunas, and stunning wilderness views that inspire creativity and strategic thinking.
 Each space balances professional functionality with the authentic Arctic character that makes Lapland unforgettable.

 Our Arctic Winter Getaway package seamlessly combines business productivity with adventure, featuring Northern Lights excursions, husky safaris, and gourmet Nordic dining.
 Tailored concierge services handle every detail while you focus on team objectives.
 Our sustainability commitment ensures your retreat supports environmental protection and local communities, aligning with corporate responsibility values.
 Discover how Sunday Morning Collection transforms corporate gatherings into meaningful experiences that participants remember for years.